winterwang/ForIEA2017/poster-filtered.markdown

 -  Evidence supports a central role for _H. pylori_ in the development of upper-gastrointestinal diseases, including peptic ulcer and noncardia gastric cancer.

--  Cross-sectional studies have suggested that the prevalence of _H. pylori_ infection increases with age, while the whole picture remains obscure.
+-  Studies have suggested that the prevalence of _H. pylori_ infection increases with age, while the whole picture remains obscure.

 -  We systematically reviewed the existing literature that presented estimates of the prevalence of _H. pylori_ infection in the Japanese population.